The Nest

 Who Pays For Closing Costs?

-Both buyers and sellers have to put money towards closing costs.
+Both buyers and sellers must contribute to closing costs.

-Traditionally buyers will have to handle mansion tax, mortgage recording tax, mortgage insurance, and title insurance.
-Also, sellers must pay the transfer tax and real estate agent commissions.
+Traditionally, buyers must handle the mansion tax, mortgage recording tax, mortgage insurance, and title insurance.
+Additionally, sellers are required to pay transfer taxes and real estate agent commissions.

 Any additional fees may be required to pass the title to the buyer successfully.